What Welcoming Schools Offers

 Resources for Students

-Curriculum must be LGBT inclusive starting in elementary school for the following reasons:
+Curriculum must be LGBTQ inclusive starting in elementary school for the following reasons:

 - All students should feel that they and their family are included in their school community